Daniel Theron: Second Anglo-Boer War

 Theron became a Boer commandant and was put in charge of organizing and leading the Boer reconnaissance scouts, the Therons Verkenningskorps (TVK) (Theron's Reconnaissance Corps).
 To save horses for combat, he developed the use of bicycles for despatch and reconnaissance.
 His 105 recruits were equipped with various items including revolvers, binoculars and sometimes light carbines.
 The TVK would watch British movements and study their tactics during battles.

 Reconnaissance missions became Theron's speciality.
 He was able to move through terrain without being detected.
 As the war progressed, Theron and his men were moved closer to the Western front.
 Boer forces, under the command of Piet Cronje, were constantly skirmishing with British forces, and the TVK gained a reputation for destroying railway bridges.
 Lord Roberts labelled Theron "the chief thorn in the side of the British".
 A bounty was put on his head with £1,000 offered for his capture.

 Theron's most notable single action was at the Battle of Paardeberg where, on 25 February 1900, Gen. Piet Cronje and several thousand troops were surrounded by British forces.
-Outnumbered and losing the battle, Theron, acting as a messenger for the other primary Boer commander, sneaked through British lines to convey a plan for a breakout operation - and then sneaked back through the lines to deliver Cronje's reply.
+Outnumbered and losing the battle, Theron, acting as a messenger for the other primary Boer commander, snuck through British lines to convey a plan for a breakout operation - and then snuck back through the lines to deliver Cronje's reply.
 The TVK brought many Boer civilians and soldiers across the river safely into Boer territory, but in spite of Theron's efforts the planned operation failed and most of the Boer forces surrendered.

-After the British occupied parts of the Orange Free State in March 1900, Theron and the TVK became well-known for the guerrilla campaign they conducted against the Imperial forces.
+After the British occupied parts of the Orange Free State in March 1900, Theron and the TVK became well known for the guerrilla campaign they conducted against the Imperial forces.
 The TVK attacked trains and railyards, ambushed and captured British soldiers and officers, blew up bridges, and freed captured Boer fighters from British prisons.
 On two occasions, while scouting in the veld in no-man's land, Theron came upon the British Army Chief of Scouts, the American Frederick Russell Burnham.
 Both times the two men exchanged fire, but only at a distance.

-In July 1900, the British dispatched a unit of 4,000 soldiers to find and eliminate the TVK.
+In July 1900, the British dispatched a force of 4,000 troops to find and eliminate the TVK.
 After one skirmish with this force on 19 July, Theron managed to evade his pursuers and continue raiding, but the TVK was always on the run.